ConnorKunstek/SQSTraining/README.md

-Code in this repository represents efforts of Connor Kunstek @ConnorKunstek, Nick Sladic @Nickademius, Luke Andrews, and Stephen Richie
+Code in this repository represents efforts of Connor Kunstek @ConnorKunstek, Nick Sladic @Nickademius, Luke Andrews, and Stephen Ritchie